vmchar/DoubleUnity/README.md

 After creating new Unity3D instance app terminates iteself.

 Checked with Unity3D version 2017.1.2p3 but should work with any other version as it's just a bash script wrapper.
+Double Unity will run on Mac OS X 10.9 and higher.
+If you want to launch it on earlier os versions check the sources and rewrite the code in Objective-C language (10.9 just becuse it's written in Swift).

 If you have troubles with the app (app crushes or doesn't start new Unity3d instance) try to do the following steps:
   -- open Terminal